tarasowski/backend/deployments/008_devops-pluralsight-ci-.md

 1. Commit (fetch resource): commit to Git repo
 2. Build (jenkins or CodeBuild): compile files + unit test
-3. Alpha (deploy to master): create a cloudformation stack
+3. Pre-alpha (deploy to pre-alpha): create a cloudformation stack
-4. Test (run end-to-end testing - acceptance): run testing with real endpoints
+4. Test (run integration testing - acceptance tests): run testing with real endpoints
+5. Alpha (deploy to master): create a cloudformation stack
+6. Create Release Branch (from master): once in a week or 2 weeks
-5. Beta (from release brach deploy to beta): wider testing with beta customers (dog food)
+7. Beta (from release branch deploy to beta stage): wider testing with beta customers (dog food)
-    + if no bugs
 6. Production (deploy from release branch to production): deployment to real customers

 ![Example](./images/pipeline-example.png)